htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    value when passed a string.
    :ticket:`7253`

--  *condor_preen* will no longer query the *condor_schedd* the whole time it is preening the spool directory.
-Instead, it now builds a list of potentially obsolete files and then queries the *condor_schedd* once to find out which of these files are associated with jobs still in the Schedd.
+-  Fixed a bug where *condor_preen* may mistakenly remove files from the the spool directory if the *condor_schedd* is heavily loaded or becomes unresponsive.
+   :ticket:`7320`

+-  Fixed a bug where *condor_preen* could render the *condor_schedd* unresponsive once a day for several minutes if there are a lot of job files spooled in the spool directory.
    :ticket:`7320`

 -  Fixed a bug where ``condor_submit`` would fail when arguments were supplied